tc39/proposal-decimal/bigdecimal-reference.md

 ### `BigDecimal.prototype.toPrecision([precision])`

 This function returns a string that rerpesents the `BigDecimal` in the specified precision.
-It follows the same semantis of `Number.prototype.toPrecision`.
+It follows the same semantics of `Number.prototype.toPrecision`.

 ```js
 let v = 111.22m;